lipsia-fmri/lipsia/README.rst

 Lipsia is a collection of tools for the analysis of fMRI data.
 Its main focus is on new algorithms such as statistical inference (LISA), Eigenvector centrality mapping (ECM) and network detection in task-fMRI (TED).

+The development of the Lipsia open access software package was financially supported by the Horizon 2020/CDS-QUAMRI/634541 project.
+This support is gratefully acknowledged.

 Below, a brief description follows.
 For further details see `documentation`_.